More sunscreens fail to offer the SPF protection they claim.

 Five Elements claimed an SPF of 30 (high protection) but had an SPF of 7.
 The manufacturer couldn’t provide test evidence to support its label claim and has stopped selling this product.

 Back To The Wild had a tested SPF of 12.
 It didn’t claim an SPF rating and had no ingredients list, batch code or date marking.
-Back To The Wild had not tested its product on humans.
+Back To The Wild had not tested its product on humans in a lab.
 It said new labels contain ingredients, batch number and a best-before date, but it won’t be adding an SPF.

 In our test, EK Kawakawa & Tamanu Certified Natural Sun Protection SPF50+ provided high protection, but not the very high protection it claims.
 The company provided us with a 10-subject test report from the lab we use, which showed the sunscreen met its SPF50+ claim.